-Description: Adult Morphology: Cave salamanders are medium-sized, slender salamanders with long and narrow tails.
+Adult Cave Salamanders are medium-sized, slender salamanders with long and narrow tails.
 They are typically red or orange with many scattered black spots.
 When mature, they can reach lengths of approximately 2.5 inches SVL.

-Eggs: Eggs are rarely observed and are probably laid underground or in cave recesses.
-Some that have have been observed were laid singly and attached to rocks, cave walls, or left on the bottom of cave pools (Myers 1958 and Green et al.1967, as cited in Petranka 1998).
+Cave Salamander eggs are rarely observed and are probably laid underground or in cave recesses.
+Some that have been observed were laid singly and attached to rocks, cave walls, or left on the bottom of cave pools (Myers 1958 and Green et al.1967, as cited in Petranka 1998).
 Young larvae are gray or brown with three rows of light spots on each side.
 As they grow, larvae retain the light spots and various degrees of mottling.
 They can be difficult to distinguish from other Eurycea.

-Ecology: Habitat: Despite their name, cave salamanders are not strictly restricted to caves.
+Despite their name, Cave Salamanders are not strictly restricted to caves.
 Adults are also commonly found in springs, spring-fed streams, rocky bluffs, and forested woodlands surrounding these areas.
 Still, caves are often sites of high-density populations and aggregations.
-Cave salamanders are most active in the twilight zones of caves and on the forest floor during mild weather and retreat farther underground during periods of extreme heat or cold.
+Cave Salamanders are most active in the twilight zones of caves and on the forest floor during mild weather and retreat farther underground during periods of extreme heat or cold.
 Adult Cave Salamanders feed upon a variety of terrestrial invertebrates, and larvae eat a variety of aquatic invertebrates.

 Minton, S. A. Jr. 2001.
 Amphibians and Reptiles of Indiana.
-Indiana Academy of Science, Indianapolis, IN
+Indiana Academy of Science, Indianapolis, IN.

 Organ, J. A. 1968.
 Courtship behavior and spermatophore of the cave salamander, Eurycea lucifuga (Rafinesque).
-Copeia 3:576-580.
+Copeia 1968:576-580.

 Petranka, J. W. 1998.
 Salamanders of the United States and Canada.
 Smithsonian Institute Press, Washington D.C.